croz-ltd/dpcmder/README.md

 command should be used (like vimdiff).
 Custom ldiff script which combines diff and "less" commands can be easily prepared using something like:
   'diff "$1" "$2" | less'
-or for more fancy colored output you can use something like:
+or for the fancier colored output you can use something like:
   'diff -u -r --color=always "$1" "$2" | less -r'.

 SOMA (+ AMP) vs REST: